History of Monday Night Football: Secondary broadcast teams

-Since the program's move to ESPN in 2006, the network has broadcast two games in a doubleheader on the opening week of the season, with the second game using separate announcers and production staff that are not used for the rest of the schedule.
+From 2006 to 2020, ESPN broadcast two games in a doubleheader on the opening week of the season, with the second game using separate announcers and production staff that are not used for the rest of the schedule.
 On September 11, 2006, the announcers for the second game were Brad Nessler, Ron Jaworski and Dick Vermeil.
 On September 10, 2007, the team of Mike Greenberg and Mike Golic (co-hosts of Mike and Mike in the Morning) presided alongside Mike Ditka.
 For both games, Bonnie Bernstein was the sideline reporter.

 Greenberg, Golic and Ditka served as the secondary team for the September 8, 2008 game, with Suzy Kolber on the sidelines.
 The September 14, 2009 game had Steve Young join Greenberg, Golic and Kolber.
 On September 13, 2010, Nessler and Trent Dilfer teamed to call the second game, with Kolber again on the sidelines.
 On September 12, 2011, Nessler and Dilfer were joined by Rachel Nichols on the sidelines.

 From 2012 to 2016, Chris Berman and Dilfer served as the No. 2 team during opening week, with Nichols (2012), Sal Paolantonio (2013) and Lindsay Czarniak (2014–2016) the sideline reporters.

 In 2017, Beth Mowins became the second woman to call play-by-play in an NFL game when she called the second game of the MNF doubleheader alongside Rex Ryan and sideline reporter Sergio Dipp.
 Previously, Gayle Sierens had been the only woman to do so, having called the second game of ESPN's Week 1 Monday Night doubleheader in 1987.
 Mowins reprised her role in 2018, this time with Brian Griese and Laura Rutledge.

 2019's second game was called by Steve Levy, Louis Riddick and Griese.
 The trio were eventually promoted to the No. 1 MNF team the following season.
-The sideline reporter was Dianna Russini.
+The sideline reporter was Dianna Russini due to Laura Rutledge was on maternity leave.
 In 2020, Chris Fowler and Kirk Herbstreit, normally one of the announcing teams in ESPN's college football broadcasts, served as the No. 2 team with Maria Taylor working the sideline.